Optimization of lenslet arrays for PRIMA Kinetic Inductance Detectors: Anti-Reflection Coating

 The lenslet arrays are AR-coated with a quarter-wavelength thick Parylene-C using an SCS Labcoter Parylene deposition system\footnote{www.scscoatings.com/parylene-coatings/}.
 For a given wavelength ($\lambda$), the desired coating thickness is given by $d = \lambda/(4n)$, where $n$ is the refractive index of the medium.
 To determine $n$ at the far-infrared PRIMA wavelengths, we prepared a 30 \textmu m thick free-standing Parylene-C sample and characterized it using a Fourier transform spectrometer (FTS).
 The spectral transmission through the sample at 5 K (liquid helium bath temperature) is shown in Figure \ref{fig:fts}.
 The two prominent absorption lines lie safely below the shortest PRIMA band edge.
 These spectrally resolved transmission data were fit to a model to extract the material's complex dielectric function, which will be described in detail in an upcoming publication (Wollack et. al., in prep.).
 The FTS measurements with the sample at 5 K bath temperature represent the material's expected optical properties (i.e. the complex dielectric function) at the PRIMA focal plane operating temperature of 120 mK as well.
 At PRIMA wavelengths, we determined $1.66 < n(\lambda) < 1.68$.
 This corresponds to AR-coating thicknesses of 5 \textmu m and 28 \textmu m for the FIRESS Band~1 and Band~4 centers, respectively.

 In the FIRESS instrument, every detector observes at a slightly different wavelength than its neighbors due to the spectrometer's dispersion.
 For all four FIRESS bands, the wavelength ratio of the band edges is $\approx$ 1.8, which is larger than the bandwidth of a quarter-wave thickness AR-coating layer.
 Therefore, to optimize the optical performance within each band, we implement four stepped-thickness coatings along the array length, matched to the spectrometer wavelength at that focal plane location.
-Once a uniform coating layer is deposited, oxygen plasma etching of the coating through a shadow mask is used to make stepped gradations in the Parylene-C thickness.
+Once a uniform conformal coating layer is deposited, oxygen plasma etching of the coating through a shadow mask is used to make stepped gradations in the Parylene-C thickness.
+The oxygen plasma process etches Parylene-C isotropically because it does not depend on ion-bombardment of the surface, but rather on neutral oxygen radicals.
 The post-deposition plasma etching also reduces variability in the as-deposited thickness.
-Here, we demonstrate the process by creating a two-thickness coating on a test wafer, as shown in Figure \ref{fig:parylene}.
+Here, we demonstrate the process by creating a two-thickness coating on a flat silicon test wafer, as shown in Figure \ref{fig:parylene}.
 The profilometry shows that the transition is not a step function.
 In fact, the tapered transition is desirable for improved optical efficiency of the spectral pixels in this region.
-The kilo-pixel arrays with four stepped-thickness coatings are currently under fabrication.
+To demonstrate this optimization on curved lens profiles, we are currently fabricating kilo-pixel arrays with four stepped-thickness coatings.

 The AR coating layer needs to be robust against cracking or delamination during thermal cycling.
-We tested a Band~4 kilo-pixel array with a 28 \textmu m thick coating by thermally cycling it between 77 K (liquid nitrogen) and 323 K (hot plate).
+We tested a Band~4 kilo-pixel array with a uniform 28 \textmu m thick coating by thermally cycling it between 77 K (liquid nitrogen) and 323 K (hot plate).
 Even after 10 rapid thermal cycles, the AR coating showed no signs of damage, demonstrating its robustness to cryogenic cycling.